boxed/kodare.net/_drafts/draft_static_data definitions.markdown

 If you break this rule you will have runtime errors.

+## Violating 4.
+You must be able to programmatically access all the data

-4. Without this you can't even write tests to make sure you've covered all cases.
+Without this you can't even write tests to make sure you've covered all cases.
 And you can't generate documentation based on your definitions.

+## Violating 5.
+If you have a library with a fixed row format you must supply a way for the user to tack on arbitrary data

-5. This is the old "there must always be a way out" rule.
-If you break it users will be frustrated with your lib and will be forced to write ugly and hacky instead of simple code.
+This is the old "there must always be a way out" rule.
+If you break it users will be frustrated with your lib and will be forced to write ugly and hacky instead of simple code by putting information in a different place than where it belongs.

 ## Examples: